Hi, I'm Martin

 github.com/rechsteiner/weavie

 Weavie is a tiny physical weaving pattern machine, created using only 32-bit ARM assembly.
-I wanted to delve deeper into embedded development and assembly programming, and building a weaving pattern editor felt like a fun challenge.
-I usually learn best when I have a concrete project to work on.
-Equipped with a 6-button keyboard, Weavie lets you to edit weaving patterns directly on a 2.7" LCD screen.
-It’s built for the STM32 microcontroller, but it also includes its own emulator based on Rust and Unicorn, which lets you run it locally.
+It has a small keyboard, which can be used to create weaving patterns on a small LCD screen.
+It’s built for the STM32 microcontroller, but you can also run it locally using its own emulator.
 You can check out the full source code here

 Weavie Screenshot